BNY Mellon Offices, New York

 Our research showed that while the IR profession has a 50/50 gender split, 67 percent of senior positions are held by men and just 33 percent by women.

 Such stats are depressingly familiar throughout the business world.
 Within IR, however, the news came as a surprise: IR has always been an industry with many women in senior positions.
-This evening is part of our global initiative of events, articles and research reports aimed at throwing diversity within the IR profession into the spotlight.
-We’d love to have you join the debate.
+The evening was part of our global initiative of events, articles and research reports aimed at throwing diversity within the IR profession into the spotlight.

 Registration, networking drinks and canapés